muratk5n/thirdwave/en/README.md

 ---

-Lots to do in econ; bcz not much has been done until now.
-Until they achive at natural sciences level achiements, the Nobel Prize for econ needs to be canceled.
-It should have never existed, Alfred Nobel didn't want it, his relatives say [kill it](2018/05/faux-nobel.md) now.
+Alfred Nobel never wanted an econ prize, his relatives say [kill it](2018/05/faux-nobel.md) today.
 Rabid speculators like Sholes won it before, 1997, a year before his hedge fund would crash using his "Nobel level" techniques, causing bunch of collateral damage around it.

-It's truly disgusting really.
+---

+Much remains to do in econ.
+Until some natural sciences level stuff is achieved, the Nobel Prize for econ needs to be canceled.

 ---